 Old English Sheepdog

-Growing to be at least 21 inches tall and weighing between 60 and 100 pounds, this is a large, eye-catching dog who does best with lots of enrichment and exercise opportunities.
+Growing to be at least 21 inches tall and weighing between 60–100 pounds, this is a large, eye-catching dog who does best with lots of enrichment and exercise opportunities.
 Their huge double coats make them frequent customers at the local groomer, and their size requires them to stay fit and trim with regular visits to your veterinarian.

-As part of the herding group, these dogs are capable of herding and chasing all sorts of creatures, including small children, making them best suited for a family that understands their history.
+As part of the herding group, Old English sheepdogs are capable of herding and chasing all sorts of creatures, including small children, making them best suited for a family that understands their history.

-Adult male Old English sheepdogs are typically 22 inches or taller and well proportioned with strong stature underneath their thick coats.
+Adult male Old English sheepdogs are typically 22 inches or taller and well proportioned, with a strong stature underneath their thick coats.
 Female dogs should be at least 21 inches tall and appear a bit more refined than males.
-Old English sheepdogs’ coats are thick, shaggy, free-from curls and most commonly come in shades of blue, grey, and blue merle, with or without patches of white.
+Old English sheepdogs' coats are thick, shaggy, free-from curls and most commonly come in shades of blue, gray, and blue merle, with or without patches of white.

-The OES was bred to accomplish all sorts of tasks alongside their guardians.
-This makes them an adaptable and intelligent dog who can excel at problem-solving and will enjoy the chance to learn lots of new things.
-Just like with any breed, if not provided adequate opportunities to socialize, play, and learn, the Old English can quickly become shy and reserved with new people and new things.
+The Old English sheepdog was bred to accomplish all sorts of tasks alongside his guardian.
+This makes him an adaptable and intelligent dog who can excel at problem-solving and will enjoy the chance to learn lots of new things.
+Just like with any breed, if he's not provided adequate opportunities to socialize, play, and learn, the Old English can quickly become shy and reserved with new people and new situations.

-With great aptitude to work, the OES will find the movement and excitement of people (and other creatures) to be enticing.
-These guys won’t enjoy long jogs with you because of their super hot and heavy coats, but they may find opportunities to play in the snow, catch a ball or Frisbee, or long walks around the neighborhood enjoyable.
+With great aptitude to work, the Old English sheepdog will find the movement and excitement of people (and other creatures) to be enticing.
+These guys won't enjoy long jogs with you because of their super hot and heavy coats, but they may find opportunities to play in the snow, catch a ball or Frisbee, or long walks around the neighborhood to be enjoyable.
 Ample chances for daily exercise and play sessions are crucial to creating a happy, well-adjusted Old English sheepdog.

-As with any herding dog breed, the OES wants to be with his family, enjoying the comforts of an inside home.
+As with any herding dog breed, the OES wants to be with his family and enjoy the comforts inside a home.
 A successful relationship starts with consistent socialization and training, beginning right away in puppyhood and continuing throughout the life of the dog.
-With regular learning sessions using positive reinforcement, the Old English can adapt to a variety of lifestyles as long as an owner understands that only providing a fast walk or quick trick training session isn’t enough to keep an active dog happy.
+With regular learning sessions using positive reinforcement, the Old English sheepdog can adapt to a variety of lifestyles—as long as his pup parent understands that only providing a fast walk or quick trick training session isn't enough to keep an active dog happy.

-“When adding an OES to your home, be prepared for a companion often referred to as a 'Velcro' dog,” Cooke says.
-From the perspective of an Old English, happiness comes from time with their owners.
-These are not dogs that want to be left alone and because of their large size, having to remain kenneled is just not feasible for them.
+"When adding an OES to your home, be prepared for a companion often referred to as a 'Velcro' dog," Cooke says.
+From the perspective of an Old English, happiness comes from time with his owners.
+These are not dogs that want to be left alone and, because of their large size, having to remain kenneled is just not feasible for them.

 RELATED: Why Your Dog Follows You Everywhere

-When a herding dog like the OES doesn’t get access to quality exercise and enrichment, they are likely to become stressed or anxious.
+When a herding dog like the Old English sheepdog doesn't get access to quality exercise and enrichment, he's likely to become stressed or anxious.
 This can lead to behaviors like excessive barking, chewing, or an inability to relax.
 As is typical for their breed group, Old English sheepdogs require significant mental and physical stimulation on a daily basis.
-Teaching them skills, tricks, and competitive sports are great ways to enrich their lives.
+Teaching them skills, tricks, and competitive sports are great ways to enrich their lives and keep them happy.

-Exercise should be a required part of any dog's day and the OES is no exception.
-And although the OES is a versatile breed, they do best with access to a fenced-in yard where they can run and play, making them not well-suited for small apartment living.
+Exercise should be a required part of any dog's day, and the Old English sheepdog is no exception.
+And although the OES is a versatile breed, these dogs do best with access to a fenced-in yard where they can run and play, so they're not well-suited for small apartment living.

-As a family pet, these dogs can excel, but the OES may not be an ideal choice for families with small children.
-“Since the OES is a herding breed there is a tendency in some dogs to want to ‘herd’ children and their friends.
-This can result in ‘nipping’ at the ‘flock,'” Cooke says.
-Families should be aware of this and always supervise interactions.
+These dogs can excel as a family pet, but the OES might not be an ideal choice for families with small children.
+"Since the OES is a herding breed, there is a tendency in some dogs to want to 'herd' children and their friends," Cooke says.
+Families should be aware of this behavior, teach their children how to properly interact with animals, and always supervise interactions.

 It's important to consider your lifestyle before committing to any dog, but it may help to speak with an Old English sheepdog breeder or rescue group about expectations to see if an OES would be a good fit for you.

-Early and ongoing socialization and positive reinforcement training classes are crucial to a well-adjusted dog.
-Puppies should have positive experiences with a wide variety of people, places, sounds, smells, and situations to help them become happy, healthy adults.
+Early and ongoing socialization and training classes are crucial to a well-adjusted dog.
+Old English sheepdog puppies should have positive experiences with a wide variety of people, places, sounds, smells, and situations to help them become happy, healthy adults.

-Even though it is a lot of work, the coat of the OES attracts many potential owners, especially in puppyhood when it appears soft and fluffy.
-To regularly maintain your Old English sheepdog’s coat and keep it free of debris and matting, a puppy cut may be an ideal option for owners.
+Even though it's a lot of work, the Old English sheepdog coat attracts many potential owners, especially in puppyhood when it's ultra-soft and fluffy.
+To regularly maintain your Old English sheepdog's coat and keep it free of debris and matting, a "puppy cut" may be an ideal option for owners.
 However, you will still need to regularly brush and trim your OES between groomer visits.

-Owners should expect to keep the paws clean and tidy, trimming the long hairs around the paw pads regularly to prevent issues like mats and sores.
-Clipping the nails every one or two weeks is also a must.
+Owners should expect to keep the his clean and tidy, trimming the long hairs around the paw pads regularly to prevent issues like mats and sores.
+Clipping his nails every week or two is also a must.

-When it comes to meal times, owners should take extra special care to provide a healthy diet.
-Even though the OES appears to be a large dog, their feeding needs are average and should be adjusted to their age as they grow from puppy to adult dog.
-Owners can mistakenly overfeed resulting in dogs who are unhealthy.
-It is always best to consult with your veterinarian to ensure your dog has access to quality nutrition.
+When it comes to mealtimes, pup parents should take extra special care to provide a healthy diet.
+Even though the Old English sheepdog is large, his feeding needs are average and should be adjusted to his age as they grow from a puppy to an adult dog.
+Owners can mistakenly overfeed, resulting in overweight dogs who are unhealthy.
+It's always best to consult with your veterinarian to ensure your dog has access to quality nutrition.

 A responsible Old English sheepdog breeder will have done health screenings to check for conditions common to the breed.
 Yearly check-ups with your vet are important for living with any dog breed.

-Dogs of any breed can have genetic health issues and any responsible breeder should be concerned with breeding the healthiest dogs.
-A reputable breeder should guarantee the health of their puppies and happily provide evidence of health screenings of the parents of any litter.
+Dogs of any breed can have genetic health issues, and any responsible breeder should take care to breed the healthiest dogs.
+A reputable breeder will guarantee the health of their puppies and happily provide evidence of health screenings of the parents of any litter.
 A good breeder will also provide you honest information about the health of their breed and any genetic conditions they are aware of in their lines.

-In general the Old English sheepdog is a healthy breed that enjoys an average lifespan of 10–12 years.
-They do have a long genetic history of certain conditions such as hip dysplasia, heart conditions, autoimmune thyroiditis, cataracts, and sometimes hereditary deafness.
+In general, according to the breed club, the Old English sheepdog is a healthy breed that enjoys an average lifespan of 10–12 years.
+But they do have a long genetic history of certain conditions, such as hip dysplasia, heart conditions, autoimmune thyroiditis, cataracts, and, sometimes, hereditary deafness.
 Like other breeds that carry the genes associated with merle-coloring, the OES should be tested for MDR1 (multidrug resistance mutation).
 This genetic mutation makes a dog more susceptible to severe and dangerous side effects of certain drugs including sedatives and parasite treatments and preventatives.